luke-ad-murphy/Create-PowerPoint-using-Python/README.md

 ## Python code and associated artefacts to produce automated building analysis report (powerpoint)

 All Python code is contained in a single .py file: xxx.py.
+Python script and config file are found in the 'Code' folder.

 This file calls the config file that contains 3 parameters that end users must pass:

 1. Single desneWare building_id or list of building_id
 2. Diamater (long diagonal) in feet of the hexbins to apply for analysis across the building xy axis